 Chapter 3: Theoretical framework – A typology of lexical flexibility

-This chapter briefly surveys, and then expands upon, existing definitions of lexical flexibility to propose a crosslinguistically valid definition that views lexical flexibility as resulting from the degree to which categorical distinctions have (or have not) become conventionalized into the grammar of a language.
-In some languages, categorical distinctions between lexemes are supported by copious pieces of grammatical evidence which strongly align, while in other languages the evidence for categorical distinctions is subtle and/or provides overlapping or conflicting results.
+This chapter briefly surveys, and then expands upon, existing definitions of lexical flexibility to propose a crosslinguistically valid definition that views lexical flexibility as resulting from the degree to which categorical distinctions have (or have not) become conventionalized into the grammar of a language. good In some languages, categorical distinctions between lexemes are supported by copious pieces of grammatical evidence which strongly align, while in other languages the evidence for categorical distinctions is subtle and/or provides overlapping or conflicting results.
 The chapter then outlines ten criteria by which one might assess the degree of lexical flexibility in a lexicon.
+(How much do you know at this point about what the ten criteria are?
+Should they be listed here?
+Did I just miss this?
+Sorry if so.)

 Chapter 4: Data – The language sample